Weekly Democratic Address: Donald Trump

+First Administration

 2017 Weekly Democratic Address speakers

 Republican President Donald Trump was inaugurated on January 20, and Republicans currently hold majorities in both houses of Congress.
 For the first time, the Democrats, as the Opposition, will begin and continue using video addresses in addition to its usual Radio Address that the Democrats made in the Bush Administration.
+Unlike the previous series of speeches under the Bush Administration, the majority of the speeches were rotated each week between House and Senate Democrats.
 The Republicans also did weekly video addresses during the Obama Administration.

 2018 Weekly Democratic Address speakers

 President Trump discontinued his Weekly Addresses in August 2018, although the Democrats continued their weekly addresses since then.

 2019 Weekly Democratic Address speakers

 As of July 2019, President Trump has not issued a weekly address.